argosatcore/Deb_Dots/README.md

 ---

 A collection of my experiences with Linux in the form of dot files.
 These dotfiles were started with a minimal installation of Debian 10 Buster on 09/10/2020.
-The layout for this README.md as well as the contents of this dotfiles were heavily influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Conne McDaniel](https://github.com/connermcd/dotfiles).
+The layout for this README.md as well as the contents of this dotfiles were heavily influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Conner McDaniel](https://github.com/connermcd/dotfiles).
 Now that I have been running GNU/Linux for quite some time, I feel that my configurations have become mature enough to be of the interest of other people.
 Just as the people mentioned above made theirs available -and in the spirit of GNU-, so do I. Reader, may you find something useful in them.

 ---

-## Introduction
+## Bootstrap

  The purpose of this repository is to contain the bare minimum of what is necessary to quickly bootstrap my current sensibilities on a Linux system.
 At its core, there are two assumptions:

  0. The use of the [Debian GNU/Linux Operating System](https://www.debian.org/), either Debian _Stable_ or Debian [Sid](https://wiki.debian.org/DebianUnstable) :skull:.
- 1. The implementation of the [Wayland protocol](https://wayland.freedesktop.org/) through the use of the [Sway](https://swaywm.org/) tiling Wayland compositor or through the [GNOME](https://www.gnome.org/) desktop environment.

- ---

-## Bootstrap

 The script assumes you are on a Debian Stable or Debian Sid system and has not been tested on other distributions.
 Depending on your distribution, the packages listed in the script may not be available or have a different name.
 If this is the case, modify the script accordingly, otherwise, it **will** fail.
+ 1. The implementation of the [Wayland protocol](https://wayland.freedesktop.org/) through the use of the [Sway](https://swaywm.org/) tiling Wayland compositor or through the [GNOME](https://www.gnome.org/) desktop environment.

+To start the bootstrap script follow this steps:

-1. Use `wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository.
+0. Use `wget` to download and run the bootstrapping script called `debstrap.sh`, which is located inside the `Debstrap` directory within this repository.

         wget https://raw.githubusercontent.com/argosatcore/Deb_Dots/main/Debstrap/debstrap.sh

-2. Make it executable.
+1. Make it executable.

         chmod +x debstrap.sh

-3. Deploy `debstrap.sh`.
+2. Deploy `debstrap.sh`.
 To customize your bootstrap installation, answer debstrap.sh's questions at your discretion.
 There are twelve questions total, which can be found at the final section of the script, titled ["Debstrap Options"](./Debstrap/debstrap.sh/#L238).

         ./debstrap.sh

-4. Profit:
+3. Profit:

 | Sway | GNOME |
 | ---  | ---   |